-The costs of normal maintenance and repairs that do not ad to the value of the asset or materially extend asset lives are not capitalized.
+The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.

 Major outlays for capital assets and improvements are capitalized as projects when constructed.
-Interest incurred during the construction phase of capital assets of business-type activities is included as part of the capitalized value of the assets constructed.

 Property, plant, and equipment are depreciated using the straight-line method over the following estimated useful lives: